richardbertozzo/type-coffee/README.md

 It will create and populate the second data source to retrieve the best type of coffee for you, which you can get using the other 2 commands, **API** and **CLI**.

-This is optimal if only want the ChatGPT, so skip it.
+This is optimal if only want the Gemini API result, so skip it.

 You can run the ETL by the command: